taodtu/happy-app-tao/README.md

 Appy App is an instant notification service that lets pubs and bars send out promotions and offers to app users on an immediate-start, time-limited basis, to add a dynamic aspect to nights out.

+This is the updated version of the final week project of Northcoders with a group of 5.
+In this version, I wrote most of the front-end and completely replaced the backen-end of the group version with my own back-end

 On the front-end, this project uses React Native, QR codes for coupon generation, Geolocation with calls to Google Places API and Google Maps API, and AWS Cognito for authentification.
 For the back-end, the tech stack includes DynamoDB, real-time graphql server built with AWS AppSync.

 # Installation